Lionel trains have long been a standard of model railroading. It may be the best known name in

 Mt.
 Clemens.
 Lionel production under Fundimensions continued until 1986 when the name, rights and

-facilities were sold to Richard Kughn, a Detriot based collector and real estate man, and a group of
+facilities were sold to Richard Kughn, a Detroit based collector and real estate man, and a group of

 Incorporated (LTI), an autonomous